milenkovicm/ballista_extensions/README.md

 # Ballista Extensions

-This project introduces additional features and custom extensions for the [Ballista distributed compute platform](https://github.com/apache/arrow-ballista).
-The goal is to enhance Ballista's capabilities by providing new logical and physical operators, utilities, and integration tools to support advanced data processing workflows.
+This project demonstrates possible extensions mechanisms for the [Ballista distributed compute platform](https://github.com/apache/arrow-ballista).

+The goal of this small project is to enhance Ballista's capabilities by providing new logical and physical operators, utilities, and integration tools to support additional data processing workflows.

 >
 > [!NOTE]